papimenon/docs/docs/pages/agws/workflow_server_manager.md

 ```

-## Test the results
+## Test the Results

-The exposed rest endpoints can be accessed with regular tools (curl, postman)
+The exposed rest endpoints can be accessed with regular tools (for eaxample, Curl or Postman).

 ## Examples

-Example manifests can be found in the [wfsm tool](https://github.com/agntcy/workflow-srv-mgr/examples) repository.
+Example manifests can be found in the [WFSM Tool](https://github.com/agntcy/workflow-srv-mgr/examples) repository.

-> Warning!
+> Note:
-> paths to the manifests and the paths inside the manifest definitions in the example commands need to be correct on the environment they are executed in!
+> Paths to the manifests and the paths inside the manifest definitions in the example commands need to be correct on the environment they are executed in!

 ### Expose the [Mail Composer](https://github.com/agntcy/acp-sdk/tree/main/examples/mailcomposer) LangGraph agent through ACP workflow server